Paint Coverage Calculator

 If you include the ceiling, its area is simply:

-If you keep the ceiling unchecked, the calculator just uses the wall area and subtracts openings:
+If you leave the ceiling unchecked, the calculator uses only the wall area and subtracts openings.
+After that, it converts the one-coat area into the total coated area used for the paint estimate:

 From area to gallons and cost